Geoff Chappell - Software Analyst

 If only to start with, June is about picking up some loose ends from May’s work with Event Tracing for Windows (ETW).

-One point to the term loose end is that what’s talked of is small or slight in some way, among the bits and pieces at the end of this or that.
+One point to the term “loose end” is that what’s talked of is some small or slight thing among the bits and pieces at the end of this, that or the other.
 If there is any one kernel-mode API to dismiss as a loose end without its being small or slight, it is the ancient RtlQueryRegistryValues function.
-It was clearly intended as a convenience for low-level programmers to load all the configurable settings for their driver or service in go from definitions in tables.
-But all thought that this was standardised handling that would be more robust for being written by the system’s manufacturer is long, long gone.
-It seems fair, if not generous, to say the RtlQueryRegistryValues function has for decades been regarded by its intended users as much too fickle to count as convenience.
-It will have surprised none of them in 2010 to 2012 when Microsoft’s documentation started warning that one flag was unsafe and that with another “an untrusted user-mode application may be able to cause a buffer overflow.”
-Alarmingly, these problems were deemed so serious that not only was a new flag introduced for mitigation but its omission in some circumstances “by a call from kernel-mode causes a 0x139 bug check (KERNEL_SECURITY_CHECK_FAILURE).”
+It was clearly intended as a convenience for low-level programmers to load all the configurable settings for their driver or service in one go from definitions in tables.
+But anyone’s thought that this was standardised handling that would be more robust for being written by the system’s manufacturer is long, long gone.
+It seems fair, if not generous, to say the RtlQueryRegistryValues function has for decades been regarded by its intended users as much too fickle to count as any sort of convenience.
+It can have surprised nobody when Microsoft’s documentation started warning (in 2010 to 2012) that one flag was unsafe and that with another “an untrusted user-mode application may be able to cause a buffer overflow.”
+Alarmingly, these problems were deemed so serious that not only was a new flag introduced for mitigation but its omission “by a call from kernel-mode causes a 0x139 bug check (KERNEL_SECURITY_CHECK_FAILURE)” in some circumstances.